Surrendering a Pet to Last Hope

 Last Hope requires current vet records stating the overall health of the cat or dog along with proof of up to date vaccinations, and spay or neuter.
 If you are not able to provide veterinary records then Last Hope requires that you bring your cat or dog to a veterinarian of your choice to have these procedures completed at your expense.
 A Last Hope Intake Coordinator will be able to discuss this issue with you once the Application has been received and reviewed.
 Once you have provided Last Hope with acceptable veterinary records, and the animal is approved for intake, Last Hope will have you deliver the cat or dog to one of our veterinary clinics where you will sign a Surrender Form transferring ownership of the cat or dog to Last Hope.

 4. Last Hope requests a $50.00 Surrender Fee donation to help defray veterinary costs, food, and other expenses incurred while the animal remains in foster care.
 The Surrender Fee must be paid by credit or debit card before the animal can be delivered to one of Last Hope's veterinary clinics as part of the surrender process described in 3.
-The credit card payment of the surrender fee can be processed by the Last Hope Intake Coordinator who approved the surrender for cats or the Last Hope Dog Coordinator who approved the surrender for dogs.
+The credit card payment of the surrender fee can be processed by the Last Hope Coordinator who approved the surrender for the cat or dog.
 If neither is available at the time and you wish to process the surrender fee of $50.00 please call the Last Hope Office at 651-463-8747 to pay the surrender fee by credit card.